chenenaoui/ETL_kubernetes/README.md

     kubectl get pvc
     ```

-    This image shows the status of the deployed pods, services, and persistent volume claims.
+    The image shows the status of the deployed pods, services, and persistent volume claims.

     ![Docker Compose](./images/check_services.png)